 Like many other barges in the European Waterways collection, La Belle Epoque once carried raw materials – not people.
 In her former life, she carried logs from Burgundy to Paris.

-Today, she has been transformed into a long and narrow, delightfully luxurious hotel barge complete with six double cabins, a wood-panelled saloon and dining room with bespoke seating and a sundeck complete with a jacuzzi.
-Some of the cabins can be made up with either twin or double beds.
+Today, she has been transformed into a long and narrow, delightfully luxurious hotel barge complete with six double cabins, a wood-paneled saloon and dining room with bespoke seating, and a sundeck complete with a jacuzzi.
+Some of the cabins can be made up of either twin or double beds.
 All of the cabins come with an ensuite bathroom with shower, sink, and toilet, but are otherwise small and compact, just like the barge.

 What is Barge Cruising Like?

 Barge cruising is vastly different from river cruising, but more people are familiar with river cruising than barge cruising.
 The major differences are that on a barge like La Belle Epoque or with any European Waterways French canal cruise, everything is included, from transfers to and from Paris to meals, fine wines and spirits, and daily, exclusive excursions.
 La Belle Epoque also came equipped with bicycles for us to take on to the shore.
 Our particular itinerary also offered an optional hot air balloon ride; this was not included in the cost.

 The atmosphere on a Burgundy barge cruise is casual, understated luxury.
 With a maximum of twelve passengers and six crew, it feels like a house party rather than a cruise, and within just a few hours I felt like I knew my fellow passengers very well.
 The service and attention to detail are definitely five-star, though, and the crew went out of their way to ensure everyone on board was looked after.